aerogear-attic/aerogear-js/pipeline/README.md

 Remove data from the server.
 Passing nothing will inform the server to remove all data at this pipe's rest endpoint.
 You may also pass a set of options that is or contains the record identifier of the item you want to delete.

 ##### Parameters
-* **options** - Mixed (Optional), For the rest adapter, if this parameter is a string or a number, it is assumed that it is the id of an object to be deleted and using the recordId set during creation of the pipe, that item will be deleted.
-If an object is provided, it is checked for a recordId to pass and then also accepts an `ajax` object that will be added to or override any ajax settings set during creation of the pipe using this adapter
+* **options** - Mixed (Optional), For the rest adapter, if this parameter is provided, one option called `record` must be included.
+If this record option is a string or a number, it is assumed that it is the id of an object to be deleted and using the recordId set during creation of the pipe, that item will be deleted.
+If an object is provided, the recordId specified during creation is pulled out of that object to be passed to the server.
+Also, if options is an object, an `ajax` object that will be added to or override any ajax settings set during creation of the pipe using this adapter may also be provided

-Example:

 	// Continue use of tasks pipe created earlier
 	// Remove a particular item from the server, again from allData created above